Handbook for Graduate Students

 Students should expect to take most of their classes at Brown University.
 However, the Graduate School allows students to transfer one graduate-‐level course taken at another school for credit towards an M.A. degree.
 The form to request transfer of graduate credits can be picked up at the Office of the Registrar.
 The form requires advisor approval.
 With the exception of Brown students in the Fifth Year Master’s program, undergraduate courses are not accepted for graduate credit.

 Brown also allows students to cross-‐register for classes at the Harvard University Graduate School of Arts and Sciences.
 To enroll in a Harvard class, students must secure permission from the instructor.
-Using a cross-‐ registration form available at the Brown Graduate School, students should acquire signatures from their advisor, the Brown graduate school, and the Harvard faculty member before submitting the form to the Harvard registrar.
+Students can register for Harvard courses via UFunds, which utilizes an on-line process for electronic approval from their advisor, the Brown graduate school, and the Harvard faculty member before submitting the form to the Harvard registrar.
 For further information about credit for classes taken at other institutions, students should consult with their advisor and the Graduate School.
+Note: Due to COVID-19- related scheduling changes, students who are planning to graduate in Spring 2021 cannot take a course at Harvard during Spring 2021 semester.
+The Registrar’s office will not receive the final grade for a Harvard course before the Commencement, and you will not receive the course credit in time to graduate.

 Students should take no more than four courses for credit toward their degree at universities other than Brown (RISD, Harvard, etc.).
 Students may petition the Director of Graduate Studies to take outside courses beyond the initial four.